How Zone 2 Training Works: The 4 Key Adaptations

 Delay fatigue during long tasks

 For tactical and hybrid athletes, this means better performance during long operations, extended shifts, and repeated efforts.
+If you're evaluating how to structure a program that develops this capacity effectively, the tactical fitness program buying guide walks through what to look for in an aerobic base-focused training plan.

 What Happens in the Body During Zone 2 Training